zapier/visual-builder/docs/_docs/integration-checks-reference.md

 ## Z001 - Polling Sample Respects Output Field Definition

 For REST Hook triggers, we require you to provide a Perform List URL (check `D006`) so that users can pull a live sample in the Zap editor.
 This is called a polling sample.

-This check takes the latest polling sample from the [Zap History](https://zapier.com/app/history) and verifies that the sample conforms to the output fields for this trigger in your integration (if defined).
+This check takes the latest polling sample from a Zap with this trigger and verifies that the sample conforms to the output fields for the trigger in your integration (if defined).
 The specific checks are:

 * "required" fields must be in the polling sample
 * field values in the trigger result must match their field type

-This check is performed using the Zap History for accounts belonging to the integration admins, so build your test Zaps in these accounts, and enable them to generate Zap runs in the Zap History.
+This check is performed using the Zaps in accounts belonging to the integration admins, so build your test Zaps in these accounts.

 ✘ an example of an **incorrect** implementation: